evanarlian/kaggle-aimo2/README.md

 * how to predownload using hf cli?
 * setup nginx how
 * disable workspace thingy and deactivate WORKSPACE line in bashrc
+* try on cheap machines to learn about the vastai docker
+* launch mode jupyter lab?
+*